TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_ASA.md

 ## Course Structure:

 This is a lecture and applied skills course.
+Before each class, students will be required to read the assigned reading and watch any assigned lectures.
 Students will be expected to demonstrate their learning via classroom participation, assignments, and examinations.
-The purpose of class lectures is to elaborate on interesting or difficult material presented in the text, conduct skill-building exercises and demonstrations, and to provide a forum for discussion.
+The purpose of the class lectures is to elaborate on interesting or difficult material presented in the text, conduct skill-building exercises and demonstrations, and to provide a forum for discussion.

 ## Preparation & Attendance:

 You should make every attempt to be at every class session.
 The activities, discussions, and demonstrations are designed to be helpful and insightful.
 Furthermore, the class lectures and activities will be absolutely essential for you to meet the requirements of some of the assignments in this course.
 However, as human beings, we sometimes get sick or have extenuating circumstances.
 If possible, make arrangements to obtain information covered in the course.

 You are expected to participate in class activities and discussions.
 Research demonstrates that the quality of the classroom environment depends on the interaction of the students and the teacher.
-This class will be highly interactive and discussion- based.
+This class will be highly interactive and discussion-based.
 I believe if you give the effort to learn the material, you can gain analytic skills that will benefit you throughout your life.

-Finally, you are expected to read all course material and have become familiar with course assignments.
+Finally, you are expected to read and watch any assigned course material and have become familiar with course assignments.
 This preparation will make class time valuable and productive; otherwise, class assignments and examinations will be more difficult and time consuming.

 ## Four Components of Your Grade:

 **I. Discussions, 30% of grade**

-By design, lectures are to enhance your understanding and experience with statistical concepts, rather than present them the first time.
-It is of upmost importance that students read the material *PRIOR* to the designated lecture, as well as read through the associated homework assignment.
+By design, in-class lectures are to enhance your understanding and experience with statistical concepts, rather than present them the first time.
+It is of upmost importance that students read and watch the material *PRIOR* to the designated lecture, as well as read through the associated homework assignment.
 This ensures class time may be more valuably spent on answering questions and preparing students for assignments.
 To facilitate this, a discussion point of the assigned readings is due on the day the material is covered in class before the lecture time begins.
 This discussion point is to be posted on canvas and should include a summary of ideas from the readings, questions that you have regarding the material, or ways in which you can use the material in your research.
 Further, each student must respond to at least one other student’s point.

 Discussion points will be turned in electronically by 4:00 pm on the due date (see course schedule) via CANVAS, but preferably much earlier so as to allow fellow students to comment on or answer your discussion point.